GovTechSG/TechBiz-Documentation/manage-techbiz-account.md

 - You need to be logged in to [TechBiz](https://portal.techbiz.suite.gov.sg/) portal.
 - An approved [**TechBiz account**](https://docs.developer.tech.gov.sg/docs/techbiz-documentation/create-account).

-## Change subscription and billing information
+## Change subscription admins and billing information

 **Subscription admins** can remove and add a new subscription admin or update the billing information.